-Yes, through CFAs.
-Contingency fees are not presently permitted.
-There are broadly two types of CFA: "no win no fee" agreements; and "less (or nothing) if you lose" agreements.
+There are broadly 2 types of CFA: "no win no fee" agreements and "less (or nothing) if you lose" agreements.
 The precise terms of the CFA are strictly regulated and agreements that fall outside the legal requirements are unenforceable.
-A feature is that under a CFA the costs recoverable against the unsuccessful party are increased in return for accepting no, or a reduced fee if the claim/defence is unsuccessful.
+A feature is that the costs recoverable against the unsuccessful party are increased in return for accepting no fee or a reduced fee if the claim/defence is unsuccessful.
 But in order to protect the unsuccessful party against an award of costs in favour of the other party it is usual to combine a CFA with either insurance or membership of an organisation, such as a trade union, that will bring proceedings on behalf of its members and pay the costs of an unsuccessful action.
-A range of "after the event" ("ATE") insurance products are available and in some cases insurers may agree to defer the payment of premiums in return for an increased premium.
-The success fee and any premium paid to obtain legal expenses insurance will be recoverable in addition to legal costs, where a party with the benefit of a CFA successfully pursues or defends an action.
-A further source of funding is the provision of legal expenses insurance commonly attached to household insurance policies.
-However, the sum insured is often insufficient to enable anything more than the bringing of a relatively uncomplicated claim.
+A range of "after the event" insurance products are available and in some cases insurers may agree to defer the payment of premiums in return for an increased premium.
+The success fee and any premium paid to obtain legal expenses insurance are currently recoverable in addition to legal costs, where a party with the benefit of a CFA successfully pursues or defends an action although, again, the Bill will change these arrangements.